JuliaIO/HDF5.jl/README.md

 ```

 If you just want to save a few variables and don't care to use the more
-advanced features of HDF5, then a simpler syntax is:
+advanced features of HDF5, then a simple syntax is:

 ```
 t = 15